 11 Lyncis is a blue main sequence dwarf star that can be located in the constellation of Lynx.
-HIP is the reference name for the star in the Hipparcos Star Catalogue.
-The Id of the star in the Henry Draper catalogue is HD.
-11 Lyncis has alternative name(s), 11 Lyncis.
+HIP31665 is the reference name for the star in the Hipparcos Star Catalogue.
+The Id of the star in the Henry Draper catalogue is HD46590.
+11 Lyncis has alternative name(s), 11 Lyncis , 11 Lyn.

 The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
-The Right Ascension is how far expressed in time (hh:mm:ss) the star is from celestial equator.
-The Declination is how up or down compared to the celestial equator and is expressed in degrees.
+The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
+If the R.A. is positive then its eastwards.
+The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
 For 11 Lyncis, the location is 06h 37m 38.40 and +56d51`27.0 .

 |Alternative Name(s)||11 Lyncis|

 |Proper Motion Dec.||9.38 ± 0.20 milliarcseconds/year|